 Not only does this stanza then address the already mentioned idea of good being found in change, but also that the deep changes within our own selves are often overlooked by those around us.
 This is true, according to the stanza, whether the changes are good or bad since neither the “song” nor its “sawing” quality has drawn attention.
 People can change without commentary from others, and those changes can come with good and bad elements.

 With the vast number of changes that go overlooked, as was noted in the previous stanza, it is sensible that the narrator claims that “[t]he world is” “overflowing.”
 There are so many elements that change and shift—aspects of good and bad intermingling within them—that so much is constantly happening.
 Even the element utilized to express this “overflowing” is an ambivalent concept: “water.”
 People need “water” to live, but an overabundance can be catastrophic.
-This is a perfect parallel to reflect the overall theme of the poem—that good and bad can be found in varying situations.
+This is a perfect parallel to reflect the overall theme of ‘Ode to Enchanted Light’—that good and bad can be found in varying situations.
 Just as “water” can be lethal, change can be inconvenient and “saw[like]” while still granting beauty and “song” to life.

 The choice to showcase this “water” in “a glass” is telling as well since “a glass” can be transparent or translucent.
-This reveals that the poem’s theme is an undisturbed look into the human mindset and condition, like these ideas are so clear that little to nothing hinders seeing them as they are.
+This reveals that the poem’s theme is an undisturbed look into the human mindset and condition, as these ideas are so clear that little to nothing hinders seeing them as they are.
 As well, placing all of humanity within this “glass” indicates unity in that everyone deals with change.
 This similarity of circumstance, as it happens, could be taken as another beauty of change.
 We all must endure it, but even if we bear it quietly into “empty air,” others still understand what we face because everyone within the “glass” is connected in enduring change.